 I know I’m going to get questions about this…

-Bhuna chicken is meant to be a dry curry and it does not need additional water because the meat cooks in its own juices.
+Bhuna chicken is meant to be a dry curry, and it does not need additional water because the meat cooks in its own juices.
 You will be surprised at how much liquid is in the pot once it’s done cooking (meat releases water).
-If for some reason your electric pressure cooker won’t turn on or is unable to reach pressure then add a tablespoon of water.
-I have a 6 quart electric pressure cooker (Instant Pot) and have made this recipe many times using both frozen and fresh onion masala and I have never needed to add additional water for this recipe.
+If, for some reason, your electric pressure cooker won’t turn on or is unable to reach pressure, then add a tablespoon of water.
+I have a 6-quart electric pressure cooker (Instant Pot) and have made this recipe many times using frozen and fresh onion masala; I have never needed to add additional water for this recipe.

-If you do add water, you’ll end up spending more time boiling it off once the chicken is done cooking.
-My recipe will require you to boil off some liquid at the end, so there is some “bhuna” or roasting required but far less than if you were to make this the traditional way on the stovetop.
+If you add water, you’ll spend more time boiling it off once the chicken is done cooking.
+My recipe will require you to boil off some liquid at the end, so some “bhuna” or roasting is required but far less than if you were to make this the traditional way on the stovetop.

 Bhuna chicken is so, so good.
-You can eat it with roti or basmati rice (or paleo naan if you’re gluten-free).
+You can eat it with roti or basmati rice or jeera rice.
 Make this Indian chicken dish and tell me what you think of it!
-You may just like it more than my famous butter chicken recipe 😉Print
+You may even like it more than my butter chicken recipe. 😉

 - ¼ cup oil